 In this example1, we expose a thin film of native potato starch to air of different humidity while measuring the change in film thickness, Figure 2.

 This measurement shows how the humidity induces swelling of the film and affects the thickness.
 The results give insight into how the material behaves under different humidity conditions.

 Figure 2.
 Analyzing vapor uptake and thin film swelling.
-Thickness of a thin film of native potato starch as a function of air humidity.1

 In addition to the pulp and paper industry, measurements of vapor uptake and thin film swelling are relevant in many other areas where hygroscopic materials are used.
 Examples are in drug encapsulation for storage and delivery and in water sensitive applications, such as in the design of materials in humidity-resistant devices, where the properties of the material must be unaffected by changes in ambient humidity.
 Swelling phenomena also occur in many other contexts, for example in cleaning processes where surfactants induce soil swelling, and in the design of smart materials, which are responsive to pH, temperature or ionic strength.

 Download the application note to read the full study